zis3c/Google-Form-Spammer/README.md

 ![License](https://img.shields.io/badge/license-MIT-green.svg)

 A high-performance, asynchronous Google Forms spammer built with Python and `aiohttp`.
-Capable of sending thousands of requests concurrently with intelligent 429 (Rate Limit) handling and user-agent rotation.
+Capable of sending thousands of requests concurrently with intelligent 429 status code (Rate Limit) handling and user-agent rotation.

 > [!WARNING]
 > **Educational Purposes Only**: This tool is designed for educational purposes and stress testing systems you own.
 The authors are not responsible for any misuse.